English longbow: 14th and 15th centuries

+Due to their specialized training, English longbowmen were sought as mercenaries in other European countries, most notably in the Italian city-states and in Spain.
 The White Company, comprising men-at-arms and longbowmen and commanded by Sir John Hawkwood, is the best known English Free Company of the 14th century.
-The powerful Hungarian king, Louis the Great, is an example of someone who used longbowmen in his Italian campaigns.
+The presence of English mercenaries led to a limited diffusion of the longbow until around 1430 in northern and central Italy, to the extent that in Milan and Florence there were craftsmen capable of producing bows and arrows “in the English manner.”
+In 1373, the podestà of Reggio Emilia (then under Visconti control) requested that Ambrogio Visconti grant the inhabitants of the city and its countryside permission to equip themselves with bows and arrows “in the English manner” in order to defend themselves against enemy raids.
+King Louis I of Hungary used longbowmen in his Italian campaigns.

-Sixteenth century and later
+16th century and later

 Longbows remained in use until around the 16th century, when advances in firearms made gunpowder weapons a significant factor in warfare and such units as arquebusiers and grenadiers began appearing.
 Despite this, the English Crown made numerous efforts to continue to promote archery practice by banning other sports and fining people for not possessing bows.
-Indeed, just before the English Civil War, a pamphlet by William Neade entitled The Double-Armed Man advocated that soldiers be trained in both the longbow and pike; although this advice was disregarded by other writers of the day, who accepted that firearms had supplanted the role of archery.
+Indeed, just before the English Civil War, a pamphlet by William Neade entitled The Double-Armed Man advocates that soldiers be trained in both the longbow and pike; although this advice was disregarded by other writers of the day, who accepted that firearms had supplanted the role of archery.

 At the Battle of Flodden in 1513, wind and rain may have contributed to the ineffectiveness of the English archers against the Scottish nobles in full armour who formed the front rank of their advance, but when the opportunity arose to shoot at less well protected foot soldiers, the result was devastating.
 Despite his armour, King James IV of Scotland received several arrow wounds in the fighting, one of which may have caused his death.
 Flodden was the last major British battle in which the longbow played a significant part, even if not a decisive one.
-Longbows remained the main weapon of the trained bands, the home-defence militia of the Tudor period, until they were disbanded by Queen Elizabeth I in 1598.
-The last recorded use of bows in an English battle may have been a skirmish at Bridgnorth, in October 1642, during the Civil War, when an impromptu town militia, armed with bows, proved effective against un-armoured musketeers.
-Longbowmen remained a feature of the Royalist Army, but were not used by the Roundheads.
+Longbows remained the main weapon of the trained bands (the home-defence militia of the Tudor period) until they were disbanded by Queen Elizabeth I in 1598.
+The last recorded use of bows in an English battle may have been a skirmish at Bridgnorth in October 1642 during the Civil War, when an impromptu town militia armed with bows proved effective against un-armoured musketeers.
+Longbowmen remained a feature of the Royalist Army but were not used by the Roundheads.